Pappulab/material_properties/README.md

 The `Source_Data` folder contains all experimental and computational data for the final figures.

 The `trajectories` folder contains the three trajectory files for the WT^+NLS system at the simulation temperature T = 53.
-In the paper, the computed moduli at this temperature are compared with the experimentally measured values.